-“There is,” Anaphora began, and led Gothalia away before adding, “Find out who did this.”
+“There is,” Anaphora began, and led Gothalia away before adding, “Find out who did this and make them regret it.”
 At those words, both men nodded then exited the manor.

 Once Anton and Maximus exited the house, Maximus began trailing Anton.
 “Why didn’t you tell Anaphora the truth?
 You do know who one is.
 Isn’t that enough for us to go on?
 And besides, I don’t like that we lied.”

 “If Anaphora found out who he was, who knows what she’d do.”
 Anton declared, deep in thought.
 “We can’t risk anymore controversy.
 And that’s only her.
 We’re not even considering what L’Eiron would do.”